Azure Function App vs AWS Lambda | Brainboard Blog

 Azure Function App vs AWS Lambda

-Understanding serverless computing fundamentals
+Introduction to serverless computing

 What are Azure Function Apps?